IDHConsulting/VASPortal/readme.md

-# electV
+# VAS Portal

-Create and manage electronic vouchers and coupons
+Create and manage a Value Added Services Portal that acts as an aggregator for services

 ## Getting Started